Physcomitrella Genome Expected to Provide Help with Global Climate Change

 It is widely believed that the P. patens genome contains information that will help global environments cope with wide-scale climate change.
 Researchers in the study were able to provide a functional analysis of these genes.

 “One of our intriguing findings is that 13 percent of the Physcomitrella genes have no clear relatives in any other sequenced organism so far.
 Analyzing these orphan genes more deeply will reveal the hidden treasures of the moss genome,” said the University of Freiburg Chair of Plant Biotechnology Ralf Reski, a senior coordinator on the study, in a statement.
-The findings from the study were made available at www.cosmoss.org, and further information regarding the moss genome is available through DOE JGI’s Phytozome.
+The moss genome data are available through the JGI plant portal Phytozome.

 DOE Office of Science, Office of Biological and Environmental Research